elisetvy/fetch-frontend-takehome/README.md

 An application to explore adoptable dogs and find your Pawfect Match.

-Users can filter dogs by breed and sort alphabetically.
-Users can add dogs to a favorites list, which will be used to determine their Pawfect Match.
+Filter dogs by breed and sort alphabetically.
+Add dogs to a favorites list to determine your Pawfect Match.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>